 “Blink Twice” is about survival in a world that moves too fast.
 It’s about being young but already feeling burned out.
 The lyrics deal with emotional exhaustion, regret, and the blurry line between truly living and just getting by.

-At its core, the song says: donโt waste time faking it.
+The song says: Don’t waste time faking it.
 Life hurts, sure.
 But pretending or numbing yourself won’t fix anything.
 The only way forward is through honesty, even if it’s messy.

 Songs Like “Blink Twice”